IBM-Design/design-website/src/content/approach/design-services/design-services.md

 </column>
 <column lg="7" offset_lg="4">

-<p size="md">In today’s world, people expect consistent, cohesive experiences at every touchpoint.
-Our insight-led strategy will help you do just that, providing a full range of “Consult to Operate’” services across stores, web, mobile and support channels to help you create a seamless end-to-end experience for your clients and customers.</p>
+In today’s world, people expect consistent, cohesive experiences at every touchpoint.
+Our insight-led strategy will help you do just that, providing a full range of “Consult to Operate’” services across stores, web, mobile and support channels to help you create a seamless end-to-end experience for your clients and customers.

 </column>
 <column lg="4" offset_lg="1">